|

 them out and we get them at the Sanctuary?"
 Andy's desire to

-Conks want to rent them out to foster farms, like the chicken company, or
+"You Conks want to rent them out to foster farms, like the chicken

-reunite them with the families that have been beating and abusing them since
+company, or reunite them with the families that have been beating and abusing

-get sick as well as old and use up all their assets in the nursing home… wheel
+unless they get sick as well as old and use up all their assets in the nursing

 "The